outcoke/outcoke.hub/README.md

 # qna 💬: when will outcoke.hub will be released?
+Q: when will you released it?

-i'm planning to released V1.0 on 5/10/2022 | 5/30/2022 (aka next month.)
+A: i'm planning to released V1.0 on 5/10/2022 | 5/30/2022 (aka next month.)

-i hope i'll release it sooner.
+Q: what type of games will this hub we used for?

-i'm planning of making them for Simulator / Misc games.
+A: i'm planning of making them for Simulator / Misc games.

+If you guys have questions and need aswers DM outcoke#6703